Maintaining Your Electric Skateboard: How to Change Tyres and Tension Belts

 Posted by Evolve Skateboards on

 Off-road electric skateboards add a whole new element to skating as you can ride them on grass, gravel, dirt tracks, BMX tracks, bumps, mounds and berms.
-There's no terrain where off-road electric skateboards can not conquer.
+Differently from street electric skateboards, there's no terrain where off-road e-skate can not conquer.

 While they are still pretty thought electric skateboards, as any electronic product, there are some things you should know about to keep your it running smoothly and performing its best.
 Regularly, we recommend taking a few minutes to spend some time on maintaining your electric skateboard.
 A title bit of TLC will make it feel as new.
 We prepared a step by step guide on how to change your tyres and tension the belts.